Arivima/42_exams/README.md

 ## Tips for approaching exams
-1. Read the subject & write your own code from scratch, without studying other students'code.
+1. Read the subject & write your own code from scratch, without studying other students' code.
 2. Make it work
     if you need to look at someone else code / if there are still "minor" mistakes <i>(that you consider stupid/minor but in all honnesty cannot correct without external help)</i> => there are still things you need to learn/understand.
 3. Read peer code to (1) learn from them and (2) optimize your code for exam conditions (shorter, more efficient etc.).